-With the upcoming implementation of General Data Protection Regulations (GDPR) on the 25th May 2018, it is time to get to know the specifics of GDPR, and how it will affect you and your business.
-The Data Protection Officer (DPO) is an important part of the new regulations and will be an essential asset to your business as it attempts to navigate the processing of personal data in the future.
+One year on from the implementation of General Data Protection Regulations (GDPR) are you confident that you are compliant?
+The Data Protection Officer (DPO) is an important part of these new regulations and will be an essential asset to your business as it attempts to navigate the processing of personal data in the future.

 What is a DPO?

 The definition of a DPO is an enterprise security leadership position that is required under GDPR.
 They are responsible for the overseeing of compliance in all sectors with new GDPR standards.
 However, a DPO cannot be held personally responsible for the failures of a company to comply.
 This falls on the controller or the processor who must be able to demonstrate compliance in accordance with GDPR.

 Every public authority and public body will need a DPO, including government departments.
 If your business or organisation’s primary activities include any data processing operations you will also need one.
 This includes the regular and systematic monitoring of individuals on a large scale.
 Similarly, if your company specialises in “special categories of data”, i.e. healthcare, you will also be required to have a DPO.

 Data protection officers are the cornerstone of the accountability-based compliance framework that GDPR relies on.
 DPOs are intermediators between each section of GDPR compliance, e.g. data subjects, supervisory authorities, and business units within an organisation.

 GDPR sees the DPO as being “involved properly and in a timely manner” in all matters that pertain to the compliance of a company with GDPR in the matters of personal data processing.
 The DPO should have an intimate knowledge of the new standards set by GDPR and who they apply to within your organisation.